rybakit/msgpack.php/README.md

 ### Unpacking

-To unpack data you can either use an instance of `BufferUnpacker`:
+To unpack data you can either use an instance of a `BufferUnpacker`:

 ```php
 use MessagePack\BufferUnpacker;